quackscience/.github/profile/README.md

 <img src="https://github.com/user-attachments/assets/eefdd409-847c-445c-b22f-59dafdf8ff81" />

-# 💛 DuckDB Community Extensions Flock
+# Quack Science 💛 DuckDB Community Extensions

 Quackscience is a community of DuckDB Extension developers<br>
 We help each other dream, quack, design and develop fun new extensions